 Question: I would like to invite my son’s girlfriend to accompany us on a vacation.
 They are twenty-year-old college students.
 There will be three adult mothers and their young adult children all-staying in the same five-bed room rented house.
 My son’s girl friend is the only person who will not have a parent along for the trip (the girlfriend's parents are not part of the trip).
-Is it appropriate for a young Jewish woman to be invited in this circumstance, or is asking her placing her in an improper situation?
-I must add that both of these young adults are smart, mature people and wise well beyond their years.
-What does Judaism say about this?
-Thank you for your insight.

 Click here to view all of the answers for this question.